npmitchell/tubular/docs/_sources/index.rst.txt

 TubULAR also uses CGAL, described in detail at https://www.cgal.org/.
 Installation instructions are at https://www.cgal.org/download.html.

-Making pullback projections will require the Optimization Toolbox, and we also use Curve Fitting Toolbox (for ``smooth``) Statistics and Machine Learning Toolbox (or you can just rip the function ``prctile`` for this one), which you can install in MATLAB by clicking in the Home tab of the toolbar: ``Add-Ons > Get Add-Ons`` and searching for the Toolbox name.
+Making pullback projections will require the Optimization Toolbox, and we also use Curve Fitting Toolbox (for ``smooth``), Statistics and Machine Learning Toolbox (or you can just rip the function ``prctile`` for this one), and the Image Processing Toolbox.
+You can install these in MATLAB by clicking in the Home tab of the toolbar: ``Add-Ons > Get Add-Ons`` and searching for the Toolbox name.
 If you don't have access to these toolboxes, you can get functions that do the trick 'a la carte'.

+TubULAR uses "under-the-hood" PIVLab commands for refinement of the stabilized coordinates after the smoothed (s,phi) coordinates are defined.
+To install PIVLab, click the APPS tab in MATLAB (next to PLOTS and EDITOR tabs), click 'Get More Apps' and search for PIVLab.

-Now that you've downloaded TubULAR and built gptoolbox, let's look over the components of **TubULAR** and walk through an example.
+Now that you've downloaded TubULAR and gathered the dependencies, let's look over the components of **TubULAR** and walk through an example.

 Prerequisites